BadBryan44567/plump-classes-website/content/posts/intro-to-vectors.md

 Vector in Physics is a quantity that has both magnitude and direction.

-For example, when you walk to a mall, a ile east of your residence and come back, your displacement is zero and the distance travelled is 2 miles.
+For example, when you walk to a mall, a ile east of your residence and come back, your displacement is zero and the distance travelled is 2 km.

 ![mall](https://lh5.googleusercontent.com/B9xNUO211KDn9j-_rNU3p3jhedSSdk_a8XUKw-Gp9YitxY2FAVHJoCBrr0lW4jwbdl5ryZhG2f1gYVsEeck_1XRNKDuNuqDd3FR4xEGuqEnb1BdiJAoLwKksd88O56hZwoIWR94CJvI4Ndv7yfVXzqmptP0Ne574eFvvuECSikLYwbboz1_MNl6qDzZQZ2YWA8CeMYbwHg)

-Here Displacement is a vector quantity where East is taken as positive, so when you reach the mall, your distance is +1 mile.
+Here Displacement is a vector quantity where East is taken as positive, so when you reach the mall, your distance is +2 km.

-When you come back home, the total displacemnt = + 1 mile - 1mile = 0.
+When you come back home, the total displacemnt = + 2 km - 2 km = 0.
-Whereas distance travelled = 1 mile + 1mile = 2 miles.
+Whereas distance travelled = 2 km + 1mile = 2 km.

 In the sign convention followed here north and east are taken as positive and West and south are taken as negative.